EthanDenny/spelunky-classic-lua/README.md

 # spelunky-classic-lua

-WIP rewrite of the game "Spelunky Classic" in Lua using the LÖVE game engine and the Concord ECS library.
+WIP remake of the game "Spelunky Classic" in Lua using the LÖVE game engine and the Concord ECS library.